-First, you should recognize that the boot camp is a tool and not a solution to passing the exam.
-A boot camp can be incorporated into your study plan but you should not rely on it as the only or even the primary study tool.
+First, you should recognize that a boot camp is a tool and not a solution to passing the exam.
+A boot camp can be incorporated into your study plan, but you should not rely on it as the only or even the primary study tool.

-I studied for the CISSP exam for almost 3 months.
-Others I know have studied for 6 months or longer.
+I studied for the CISSP exam for almost three months.
+Others I know have studied for six months or longer.
 There is no quick path to becoming CISSP certified.
 There are no shortcuts.

-You best plan of action is to create a daily study plan and stick with it.
+Your best plan of action is to create a daily study plan and stick with it.
 Don’t deviate from your plan even one day.
-The more committed you are to your study plan the more likely you will pass the CISSP exam on the next try.
+The more committed you are to your study plan, the more likely you will pass the CISSP exam on the next try.

 Schedule the test for 30, 60, or 90 days out.
 Then use the scheduled test date as the motivation to stick to your plan.
 If you study just 2 hours a day for 90 days, then you have 180 hours of studying under your belt!
-You will be far more prepared then cramming in an instructor led boot camp for a week.
+You will be far more prepared than cramming in an instructor-led boot camp for a week.